-Who is defeated Gambian ruler Yahya Jammeh?
+Who is departing Gambian ruler Yahya Jammeh?

-JOHANNESBURG (AP) — Who is defeated Gambian ruler Yahya Jammeh, and why does he refuse to step down?
+JOHANNESBURG (AP) — Who is defeated Gambian ruler Yahya Jammeh, and how did he spark a political crisis?

-As regional leaders flew in for last-ditch negotiations and a regional military force was poised to swoop in and force him out, Jammeh remained Friday at his official residence.
-Often startlingly outspoken, he has issued no public comment since his mandate expired first thing Thursday, even as new President Adama Barrow was sworn in at Gambia’s embassy in neighboring Senegal.
+Jammeh only agreed to step down from power after regional leaders flew in for last-ditch negotiations and a regional military force was poised to swoop in and force him out.
+Often startlingly outspoken, Jammeh was more diplomatic when he said he would leave power, and Gambia, in a statement early Saturday.

 Most Read Stories